The Hilton Honors American Express Card review (2023)

 Bottom line

-I really like the card_name and it’s a card that I hold right now after I downgraded from the Hilton Honors American Express Surpass® Credit Card.
+I really like the card_name and it’s a card that I hold right now after I downgraded from the card_name.

-If you’re a frequent visitor to Hilton properties, this isn’t the most efficient card to use to collect Hilton Honors points (a card like the Surpass card may be better), but if you’re an infrequent Hilton guest (as I am) or new to the miles and point world, this is a great card to hold.
+If you’re a frequent visitor to Hilton properties, this isn’t the most efficient card to use to collect Hilton Honors points (one of the more premium Hilton cards may be better), but if you’re an infrequent Hilton guest (as I am) or new to the miles and point world, this is a great card to hold.

-The card_name is simple, it’s economical, and the welcome offer is pretty good.
-What more could you want from a card that doesn’t charge an annual fee? 😀
+The card_name is simple, it’s economical, and the welcome offer is great good.
+What more could you want from a card that doesn’t charge an annual fee?

 Find out how to apply